bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_1-The-Reducer-Pattern/Objects/Understanding.md

 #### Answer:   (D)

-- Hints: In our case, the item a reducer returns is an updated state value.
+- Hints: (D)  In our case, the item a reducer returns is an updated state value.

 ## Question 3